Support for veterans and their families in Northern Ireland

 Find out about welfare, specialist healthcare and advocacy support available to veterans and their families in Northern Ireland.

-The Veterans Welfare Service Northern Ireland (VWS NI) provides one-to-one support to veterans, their families and dependants in Northern Ireland through a network of welfare managers across regional teams.
-We work with the Royal Navy, the British Army, the Royal Air Force, local authorities, voluntary organisations and service charities to promote independence and maintain dignity.
-This page provides information about the services VWS NI provides to veterans, their families, and other stakeholders in the veterans’ community.
+Veterans Welfare Service Northern Ireland (VWS NI) provides one-to-one support to veterans, their families and dependants through a network of Welfare Managers across Northern Ireland.
+We work with the Royal Navy, the British Army, the Royal Air Force, the Office of Veterans Affairs, Local Authorities, Voluntary Organisations and Service Charities to promote independence and maintain dignity.
+This page provides information about the services VWS NI provides to veterans, their families and dependents - and other stakeholders in the veterans’ community.

 Welfare

-Our aim is to provide a confidential, trusted service that supports each veteran or dependant in an individual care package, addressing all their needs in a holistic manner.
+Our aim is to provide a confidential, trusted service that supports each veteran or dependant through an individual care package, addressing their needs in a holistic manner.

-All UK Armed Forces Veterans are eligible for this support, which in some cases depending on circumstances extends to bereaved parents, widow(er)s, the disabled and dependants.
+All UK Armed Forces Veterans are eligible for this support, which in some cases - depending on the circumstances - also extends to bereaved parents, widow(er)s and dependants.

 Medical

-A specific medical response for timely physiotherapy and psychological therapies is available to eligible veterans to counter physical and mental conditions caused by or made worse by military service.
+A specific medical response for timely Physiotherapy and Psychiatric/Psychological Interventions is available to eligible veterans to counter physical and mental conditions caused by or made worse by military service.

 Engagement is by specialist, trusted medical service providers with experience in the treatment of ex-service personnel and, in certain circumstances, their families.
 When treatment is requested, the potential client’s eligibility to use the service is confirmed and the VWS NI Medical Service provider will then invite the client for a clinical assessment to determine their suitability for treatment.

-Clients seeking physiotherapy will be initially assessed at Holywood, however those living outside the Greater Belfast area may be offered subsequent treatment closer to their home.
+Clients seeking Physiotherapy will be initially assessed at Holywood – albeit those living outside the Greater Belfast area may be offered subsequent treatment closer to their home.

 Medical services eligibility